halveez/ec601_project1/README.md

 Ran into some additional issues with Anaconda and gdal, rasterio, and rioaxxary installation, and was ultimately unable to follow the guide to completion.

 Instead, I set up OpenDroneMap's WebODM system, and downloaded some shared multi-spectral datasets from their user forums, and set out to extract some 3D models from these aerial images.
+Sourced from https://community.opendronemap.org/t/xmission-multispectral/7524.
+I first processed folders 01 and 03 separately, which consisted of a Green, Red, Red edge, NIR, and NDVI image for each position (5 bands).
+The data also included a 6th RGB image, however this was excluded as it was of different dimensions and WebODM failed processing when it was included.

 ## References